haroonsaeed82096/portfolio-react/README.md

 ### Executing program

-* Simply clone the or fork it for contribution
+* Simply clone the repo or fork it for contribution
 * Run npm init command
 * Run npm start command
 * Have Fun!